christopher-hakkaart/nf-workshops/workshops/templates.md

 A pipeline template named `myorg-mypipeline` was created.

-Code for submitting this to GitHub was suggested and should be modified to submit the code to repo.
+Code for submitting this to GitHub was suggested and should be modified to submit the code to the repository.

 ```
 cd /Users/chris/workspace/myorg-mypipeline